Understanding Heat And Cold Therapy

 What Is Cold Therapy Used For?

-Cold therapy is most effective when applied immediately following an injury, such as a sports injury.
+Cold therapy is most effective when applied immediately following an injury, such as runner’s knee.

 Other conditions that may benefit from cold therapy include: